-Just a short 15 minute walk or cycle ride, from the centre of Oxford, off Abingdon Road, Hinksey Park is a wonderful green and watery haven for people and wildlife.
+A short 15 minute walk or cycle ride from the centre of Oxford, off Abingdon Road, Hinksey Park is a wonderful green and watery haven for people and wildlife.

-The park is proud to fly its Green Flag Award that was awarded again in 2015.
-Awarded by Keep Britain Tidy, the Green Flag is the standard for parks and green spaces in England and Wales.
-It is a mens of recognising and rewarding the best green spaces in the country.
+The park is proud to fly its Green Flag Award.
+The Green Flag is the standard for parks and green spaces in England and Wales, awarded by Keep Britain Tidy.
+It is a means of recognising and rewarding the best green spaces in the country.

 - Opening Times